 - 3.1 Official Dragon Boat Team: consists of the following Team Members: - A. 26 Racers maximum: the Drummer, the Steersperson and 20 Paddlers drawn from the Official Team Roster form the Boat Crew, with up to 4 Alternates (or spares, substitutes or reserves). - B. One member of the Boat Crew must be designated as the Team Captain and one must be designated as the Team Manager.
-For safety reasons and/or extenuating circumstances, an alternate steersperson and/or drummer of either gender may be substituted subject to prior approval from the Race Director and/or the Race Registrar. - 3.2 20 paddlers is considered to be the full Boat Crew complement for the Festival/Event competition, while 18 paddlers is considered to be the minimum number required to race the Drummer, the Steerer plus at least 18 Paddlers. (if rough water conditions and/or the weight of the normal crew complement result in the dragon boat taking on water i.e. being overloaded for the marine conditions), then the Crew Captain or Steerer must decide whether to race with only 16 or 18 Paddlers to decrease the weight of the boat load and minimize the risk of swamping.)
-It is the responsibility of the Team Captain and the Steerer to inform Race Marshals and/or the Race Directors, who will ensure that crew counts are appropriate to the safety requirements in given conditions.
+For safety reasons and/or extenuating circumstances, an alternate steersperson and/or drummer of either gender may be substituted subject to prior approval from the Race Director and/or the Race Registrar. - 3.2 22 Racers is considered to be the normal Boat Crew complement for the Festival/Event competition, while 20 Racers is considered to be the minimum number required to race the Drummer, the Steerer plus at least 18 Paddlers. (if rough water conditions and/or the weight of the normal crew complement result in the dragon boat taking on water i.e. being overloaded for the marine conditions), then the Crew Captain or Steerer must decide whether to race with only 16 or 18 Paddlers to decrease the weight of the boat load and minimize the risk of swamping and sinking.)
+It is the responsibility of the Team Captain and the Steerer to ensure that the crew always complies with the minimum and maximum crew loads.